 You can go scuba diving with asthma but it depends on factors such as the temperature of the water you be diving in, the level of exercise, stress, and more.

-You should remember diving is a potentially dangerous sport even to a healthy person, however, if your condition is controlled and your doctor agrees to do scuba diving.
+You should remember diving is a potentially dangerous sport even to a healthy person, however, if your condition is controlled and your doctor agrees to allow you to go scuba diving.
 Remember the factors that might trigger asthma.

 The UK Diving Medical Committee’s advice about diving with asthma gives a pretty good baseline if you want to dive with asthma, always get ask your doctor.
 They say if you have mild asthma you can dive if.